UTDNebula/website/docs/maintainers/Nebula API/sections.md

 ### GET /section

 The default endpoint for /section returns a list of sections matching the set of query parameters provided.

-> :warning: **If no query parameters are provided, the API will return every section in the entire data set.
-Be very careful when attempting to make large queries like this!**

 Below is a list of all of the parameters that can be used to refine your query: